dansholds/grapple-comps-min/content/posts/10923-ascension-grappling-championships-agc-5-connecticut.md

 Chelsea Piers, One Blachley Road, Stamford, CT, 06902

-Doors Open at 8:00am
+Doors Open at 8-00am

-Weigh-ins Begin at 8:00am and run until an hour before the last division
+Weigh-ins Begin at 8-00am and run until an hour before the last division

-Kid's & Teen's Start at 9:00 am
+Kid's & Teen's Start at 9-00 am

-Adult's Start at 12:00 pm (Tentative start time - Always check your division the day before)
+Adult's Start at 12-00 pm (Tentative start time - Always check your division the day before)

 Please visit www.ascensioncombat.net for complete details of tournament format, rules, divisions, etc.

-COACHES COMPENSATION:
+COACHES COMPENSATION-

 $200 pay to any team with 15 competitors or more